Ilyassxx99/stack/README.md

 ```
 ### Delete Stack

-To delete the EKS cluster go to :
+To delete the AWS stack go to :
 ```
  stack-job/stack-destructor
 ```